 3. 1970 Bhola Cyclone

-Bangladesh sits in one of the most geographically unlucky spots on Earth.
-The Bay of Bengal funnels tropical cyclones directly into low-lying delta regions where millions live.
-When a major storm hits, there is nowhere to go and often no warning that would matter.
+The Bay of Bengal funnels tropical cyclones directly into low-lying delta regions where millions live wgich brought about the theory that Bangladesh sits in one of the most geographically unlucky spots on Earth.
+When a major storm hits, there is nowhere to go and often no warning that would matter because before any information could be put out there, the disaster must have taking tour on the inhabitants.

-November 12, 1970.
-The Bhola Cyclone was not even the strongest storm on record, but it struck at night when people were sleeping.
-A storm surge between 33 and 35 feet rolled over islands and coastline, drowning somewhere between 300,000 and 500,000 people.
-The range exists because counting the dead was impossible.
+On the event of November 12, 1970, the Bhola Cyclone was not even the strongest storm on record, but it struck at night when people were sleeping.
+A storm surge between 33 and 35 feet rolled over islands and the coastline, drowning somewhere between 300,000 and 500,000 people.
+Now, understand the reason why the range is this high is that counting the dead was impossible.

-The Pakistani meteorological service issued warnings, but political tensions between East and West Pakistan meant communication was poor and hostile.
-Shelters barely existed.
+The Pakistani meteorological service issued heavy warnings, but political tensions between East and West Pakistan meant communication was poor and hostile at that period.
+This was the period when shelters barely existed or had any influence.
 Evacuation plans were nonexistent for most coastal populations.

 What followed was almost as devastating as the cyclone itself.
 The West Pakistani military government botched relief efforts so badly, showing such clear discrimination and incompetence, that it accelerated the political crisis already brewing in East Pakistan.
 This weather disaster helped trigger the Bangladesh Liberation War and eventually led to an independent Bangladesh in 1971.